-Automation has potential to increase conversion rate even by 15%.
-It allows marketing teams to achieve better productivity and also maximize the value of every lead.
-The management of cross-channel traffic and multi-level funnel becomes straightforward and easily controlled.
+Automation can increase conversion rate even by 15% and makes cross-channel traffic and multi-level funnel straightforward and easily controlled.

-7 examples of marketing automation that improves customer journey and CX
+7 examples of marketing automation that improve customer journey and CX

 Looking for creative ways in which automatics can exceed customers’ expectations we gathered our favourite examples.
 Take a look at our list of ready-to-go campaigns and feel free to borrow them in your strategy.

 Notice each new visitor on your landing page.
 Let your customers know that they are welcome.
 Show a messenger window or a small (not annoying) popup with a promo code for a first order.
 The message is clear, carries real value for your potential buyer, and starts building outstanding experience right away!